 The world is full of text, and not all of it is designed to be pretty.
-Typography, like any creative field, can be dry and boring.
+Like any creative field, text can be dry and boring.
 One area in which it shines, however, is in hand lettering.
-This approach adds a distinctive flair to ordinary text and infuses it with personality and unique flourishes you wouldn’t find in ordinary typefaces.
+This particular kind of letterform is drawn by hand and adds a distinctive flair to ordinary text, infusing it with personality and unique flourishes you wouldn’t find in ordinary typefaces.

-The fact that a letter form is hand drawn lends itself to idiosyncrasies and inconsistencies—like the spacing in between letters—which might drive some designers crazy.
+The fact that a letter form is hand-drawn lends itself to idiosyncrasies and inconsistencies which might drive some designers crazy.
 This is, however, what attracts many people to hand lettering in the first place.
-It’s a characteristic to celebrate as you draw.
+It's a characteristic to celebrate as you draw.

 Popular Uses for Hand Lettering